of submitting, reviewing, and publishing articles

 - license agreement, signed by all the Authors, meaning transfer of exclusive rights to publish and distribute the article.

-Two filled copies of a form enclosed in Appendix 2 are sent.
+Two filled copies of a form are sent.
 After the article is approved for publication, one of the copies is returned to Authors with the signature of a responsible person of the Editorial Board.
 The agreement comes into force since the article publication approval.

 It is also permissible to send a scanned file of the license agreement signed by all the Authors using the e-mail address of the corresponding Author.

 1.7.
-To an e-mail address email@example.com or through the form of registration and sending of manuscripts on the journal website Authors should send also the following files (formatted according to the requirements specified in the Guidelines for Authors, Appendix 1):
+To an e-mail address email@example.com or through the form of registration and sending of manuscripts on the journal website Authors should send also the following files (formatted according to the requirements specified in the Guidelines for Authors):

 - an electronic version of the manuscript identical to the printed one sent to the Editorial Board by post;